-A Braille is similar to an Austrian in that it is raised by multiple, vertical draw lines that are lifted.
+A Braille is similar to a Venetian in that it is raised by multiple, vertical draw lines that are lifted.
 The draw lines are placed on the back side of the drape, along the seams.
-When in its lowered position, a Braille will hang like any drape with fullness.
+When in its lowered position, a Braille will hang flat.

 > View the Braille curtain animated demonstration.

 Perhaps the most versatile curtain, the Venetian Contour consists of vertically pleated panels, which are raised by multiple vertical riggings that are individually controlled.
 This allows the stage crew to open the curtain in various ways.